Tony Kelly (footballer, born 1964): West Bromwich Albion

 Ron Atkinson replaced Saunders as manager in September 1987, and so Kelly's impact at The Hawthorns was limited in 1987–88.
 He instead had successive loan outings with Chester City and Colchester United in 1988.
 At Chester, he was reunited with Harry McNally, the man who had signed him at Wigan; however, he only played five league games for the "Seals".
 At Colchester, he was signed by Steve Foley on 24 October and scored two goals in twenty games for Colchester in the 1988–89 season, as the club struggled at the foot of the Fourth Division.
 He was substituted at half-time by Jock Wallace in United's match at York City on 21 January and left the ground without saying goodbye to his teammates, ending his loan spell at Layer Road.

 Shrewsbury Town

 In January 1989, Shrewsbury Town manager Ian McNeill secured Kelly's services for £30,000.
-Just as with Wigan some years previous, he scored 15 goals in 101 Third Division appearances, however, this time after two years he was sold on to Phil Neal's Bolton Wanderers for £100,000.
+Just as with Wigan some years previous, he scored 15 goals in 101 Third Division appearances, however, this time after two years he was sold to Phil Neal's Bolton Wanderers for £100,000.